Tucker Unit: Composition and operations

 The Tucker Unit and the Maximum Security Unit are in Dudley Lake Township.

 Of the land at the Tucker Unit, 4500 acre are used to farm rice and soybeans.

 The unit houses a campus of the Riverside Vocational Technical School.
 Education in the Tucker Unit began in 1968, when the England School District started a night program.

 ADC officials believe that the Island of Hope Chapel was the first freestanding prison chapel in the Southern United States.
 It was originally dedicated in November 1969 and, after a renovation, rededicated on May 13, 2011.
 Its original construction was financed by a total of $80,000 donated by Johnny Cash and various other persons.
-The prison has a sloping ceiling and a plexyglas fauxleaded window behind the altar, and it is made of cinder blocks.
+The chapel has a sloping ceiling and a plexiglas fauxleaded window behind the altar, and it is made of cinder blocks.
 Prior to the renovation the prison had issues with rainwater leaking into the structure.
 The renovation, which included constructing a new roof; adding finishes to floors, pews, and walls; and installing new panes of glass, had a price of $175,000.
 The ADC may finance repairs and maintenance, but as per the Establishment Clause of the United States Constitution it cannot build a new religious facility.

 In historical eras, white prisoners worked in the fields, and the prison housed clothing, license plate, and shoe factories.

 As of 2009, 532 prisoners live in the Maximum Security Unit.
 That year, of the prisoners, 100 live in a barrack-style dormitory and have jobs in the prison.